awickert/gFlex/README.md

 ## Running

-Once gFlex is installed, it is possible to run it in three ways:
+Once gFlex is installed, it is possible to run it in four ways:
  1. With a configuration file
  2. Within a Python script
  3. Within GRASS GIS
+ 4. As a coupled component of a set of models via the Community Surface Dynamics Modeling System [Component Model Interface (CMI)](http://csdms.colorado.edu/wiki/CMI_Description)

 For options 1 and 2, there are pre-built methods that can be selected along the way to visualize results.
 These use Python's Matplotlib plotting library.
 For option 3, GRASS GIS is used for visualization.
+In Option 4, output from CSDMS sets of models can be visualized using tools such as [VisIt](https://wci.llnl.gov/simulation/computer-codes/visit/) ([CSDMS page about VisIt](http://csdms.colorado.edu/wiki/CMT_visualization)) and [ParaView](http://www.paraview.org/).
+Paraview also now has [Python bindings](http://www.paraview.org/python/), which can further be used to visualize outputs produced wiht any of these methods.

 #### With configuration file

-A configuration file can be generated to run gFlex; see examples in the **input** directory.
+A configuration file can be generated to run gFlex; see examples in the **input/** directory.
 To run gFlex using this file, one simply opens a terminal window and types:

 ```
 # run like this:
 gflex <path-to-configuration-file>
 ```

-Good files to look up include **input/template1D**, **input/template2D**, and **input/input_help**.
-The last of these, **input_help**, provides a longer explanation of what the parameters are, and is therefore included here for your reference:
+For help constructing configuration files, see the blank template files **input/template1D** and **input/template2D**, as well as the other examples found in the **input/** directory.
+The **input/** directory also contains **input/README.md**, which provides a further local description of the files available. **input/input_help** provides a longer explanation of what the parameters are, and is therefore reproduced immediately below for reference:

 ```
 ; input_help